pecxpecx/Happy-Days/README.md

 ## How To Run the Project Locally

-Our intention for this project was to generate the workflow through the Github UI, but it can also be done locally if you wish.

-You must have the following tools installed on your local machine:
+If you wish to run the project locally, you must have the following tools installed on your local machine:

   **Go:** Required to run the Dagger orchestrator (`main.go`).